Rendering Strategy

 Match the model to the page

-See progressive hydration, performance budgets, and performance standard.
+See performance budgets and performance standard.